Self-Awareness Creates Choices, Including Staying Clean and Drug Free

 Self-awareness is essential to help one deal with addiction and prevent future relapses as well.
 Since the drugs impair self-awareness, the goal of the therapy will be to optimize it.
 For example, Gestalt therapy is centered on self-awareness and thus is a great therapeutic tool for managing addiction.

-According to Gestalt therapists, individuals with addictions do not achieve satisfaction of their needs and often they may not be aware of what their needs are.
+According to Gestalt therapists, individuals with addictions do not achieve satisfaction of their needs and often may not be aware of what their needs are.
 Thus, Gestalt therapy can bring self-awareness and change unhealthy behaviors (addictions) in the process.